hack-gpon/hack-gpon.github.io/ont-technicolor-afm0002.md

 # cat lastgood.xml | ssh admin@192.168.2.1  "cat > /var/config/lastgood.xml"
 ```

-{% include alert.html content="If a Windows system is used replace type with cat and run the commands from cmd (not Powershell)" %}
+{% include alert.html content="If a Windows system is used replace type with cat and run the commands from cmd (not Powershell)" alert="Info" icon="svg-info" color="blue" %}

 ## Extracting and repacking the rootfs
 {% include alert.html content="Make sure you run both commands as root, otherwise you might get a damaged rootfs image" alert="Warning" icon="svg-warning" color="red" %}